 Brecon Beacons Attractions

-One of many cave systems in Brecon Beacons National Park, the Dan-yr-Ogof Caves are an 11 mile (17km) cave complex located about 15 miles (24km) southwest of Brecon.
+One of many cave systems in Brecon Beacons National Park, the Dan-yr-Ogof Caves are an 11-mile (17km) cave complex located about 15 miles (24km) southwest of Brecon.
 Only the first portion…

-Culture vultures visiting the UK are urged to visit Hay-on-Wye, a charming market-town located within the boundaries of Brecon Beacons National Park.
+Culture enthusiasts are urged to visit Hay-on-Wye, a charming market-town located within the boundaries of Brecon Beacons National Park.
 Widely referred to as the 'Town of Books', Hay-on-Wye…

 Become our Brecon Beacons Travel Expert

 We are looking for contributors for our Brecon Beacons travel guide.
 If you are a local, a regular traveller to Brecon Beacons or a travel professional with time to contribute and answer occasional forum questions, please contact us.